oxelson/tds/docs/src/public/userguide/pages/tds_tutorial/client_catalogs/CatalogReferences.md

 </catalog>
 ~~~

-1. We declare the `xlink` `namespace` in the `catalog` element.
+1. We declare the `xlink` `namespace` in the master client `catalog` element.
 2. The _collection_ (or _container_) dataset logically contains the `catalogRefs`, which are thought of as nested datasets whose contents are the contents of the external catalog.
-3. Here are several `catalogRef` elements, each with a link to an external catalog, using the xlink:href attribute.
+3. Here are several `catalogRef` elements, each with a link to an external catalog, using the `xlink:href` attribute.
    The `xlink:title` is used as the name of the dataset.
    We need a `name` attribute (in order to validate, for obscure reasons), but it is ignored.
    The `xlink:href` attributes are [relative URLs](https://www.w3.org/TR/WD-html40-970917/htmlweb.html#h-5.1.2){:target="_blank"} and are resolved against the catalog URL.

    For example, if the URL of the client catalog, as shown above, is:

    <https://thredds.ucar.edu/thredds/catalog.xml>{:target="_blank"}